 ‘Away with this boldness!’ exclaimed Almachius.
 ‘Sacrifice to our gods before you go.
 I don’t give a damn what you say about me, I can take it all philosophically, but I object to you insulting our gods.’

 ‘Oh you are a naive creature!
 You haven’t said a word to me yet that hasn’t had foolishness written all over it.
 They mark you out in every way as an ignorant buffoon and a conceited judge.
 Is there nothing in this world that you are not blind to?
 A thing that is just a stone – and this is plain for all to see – you tell me that it is a god.
 Well, I urge you, touch it with your hands, put your lips to it since you cannot see it with your eyes, and you will find that it is a stone.
-It is a shame that the people will ridicule you and laugh at your foolishness, but the average man knows perfectly well that Almighty God sits in the high heavens and that these sculpted images, it should be obvious, bring no benefit to you, nor to themselves.
+It is a shame, but folk will ridicule you and laugh at your foolishness, because people generally acknowledge that Almighty God sits in the high heavens; these sculpted images, it should be obvious, can bring no benefit to you, nor to themselves.
 They are not worth a speck of dust!’

 All the Christian folk who were there with her tried to soak up the blood with sheets.
 Cecilia lived for three days like this, in great pain but continually preaching to those around her and teaching them the faith that she had nurtured.
 She bequeathed to them all her worldly possessions and instructed them to go to Pope Urban.
 ‘I have asked the King of Heaven if I might have three days grace in order to prepare your souls for his blessing, and that I might strive to make this house of mine a church before I go.’

 When she died, Saint Urban, with all his deacons, secretly fetched her body and buried it at night where all the other Christian saints had been laid to rest.
 Her house became the Church of Saint Cecilia.
 Pope Urban himself consecrated it, and to this day it is used to perform services in honour of Christ and his saints.